Lake O' the Pines

-Lake O’ the Pines is a reservoir on Big Cypress Bayou, also known as Big Cypress Creek, chiefly in Marion County, Texas, USA.
-The reservoir also occupies a small part of Upshur and Morris Counties.
+Lake O’ the Pines is a reservoir on Big Cypress Bayou, also known as Big Cypress Creek, chiefly in Marion County, Texas, United States.
+The reservoir also occupies a small part of Camp, Upshur, and Morris Counties.
 The dam is located approximately 8.5 mi west of Jefferson.

 History

 Lake O’ the Pines (formerly known as "Ferrell's Bridge Reservoir") was created by the construction of the Ferrells Bridge Dam on the Big Cypress Bayou approximately 81 mi upstream from the bayou's confluence with the Red River.
 The reservoir was created as part of the overall plan for flood control in the Red River Basin below Denison Dam in Oklahoma.
 The project was authorized by the Flood Control Act of 1946.
 Additional purposes of wildlife conservation, recreation, and water supply were added during construction.
 The U.S. Army Corps of Engineers began construction of the dam in January 1955 and the dam was completed on December 11, 1959.